 Expand to include the 40,000 total Texas Tech population and make it one page every day, the paper trail now reaches a staggering 2537 miles, 100 miles further than the distance from New York to Los Angeles.
 The paper-placing job?
 Now it will take 4056 hours to complete.
 Two years of forty-hour workweeks with no breaks, no vacation, and no sick leave.
 Up your workday from 8 hours to 24 and the job will still require half a year to complete.

 Sure, there's usually a little ice left in my drink.
 What can that hurt?

 The average American eats out 4.8 times per week (LivingSocial, Dining Out, Consumer Behavior Survey, 2011).
 That means Lubbockites eat more than 1.1 million times each year.
 If half those do not consume the ice from their water, tea, or soft drink, that's approximately twenty five thousand (yes, THOUSAND) gallons of water wasted annual on something as simple as unused ice in a drink.
 That would supply the water needs of an average Lubbock household for two months.

 Now consider the tens of millions more concession and convenience store fountain drinks sold annually in Lubbock, all filled with ice that is often discarded once the drink is consumed.
 It is a lot of water wasted.
 Depending on whom you ask, estimates range from hundreds of thousands of gallons well into the millions.
-Besides, less ice means you get more of the drink you paid your hard-earned money for.

 If each of the 40,000 combined students, faculty, and staff at Texas Tech used on less disposable plastic bottle per week, the result would be over two million fewer bottles each year.
 That's over 75,000 pounds of plastic diverted from the landfill.
 For perspective, 75,000 pounds is two fully loaded tractor trailers, 15 half-ton pickups, or 250 Texas Tech defensive linemen.